ibm-cloud-docs/hpc-ibm-spectrumlsf/troubleshoot.md

 This document provides the solutions to the common problems encountered when working on {{site.data.keyword.spectrum_full_notm}}.

-## IBM Cloud Schematics unable to clone the public GitHub repo
+## Why is IBM Cloud Schematics not able to clone the public GitHub repo?
 {: #troubleshoot-topic-2}
 {: troubleshoot}
 {: support}